telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

     </script>
 ```

-### Check for Existing Instances
+### Existing Instances Checkout

-In order to check whether a widget instance already exists for a certain DOM element, use the
+To check whether a widget instance already exists for a certain DOM element, use the
 [standard way to obtain the widget instance]({% slug widget_methodsand_events_kendoui_installation %}#jquery-data-method).
 If the returned value is `undefined`, then the widget instance does not exist.

 ###### Example